Aman-Worxwide/Digital_skeptic_AI/README.md

 # **Digital Skeptic AI**

-**I have made frontend for easy checking you put url in box and get the whole report of that article with all given vital requirements it is easy to use and code is reusable.
-I have made crawling of information in a different function which can be used as tool too if we want agent to fetch our response instead of direct extracting on getting a url.**
+**I have developed a simple and user-friendly frontend where you can paste any URL into a box and instantly receive a complete report of the article, including all the key requirements.

+The code is designed to be modular and reusable.
+The information crawling logic is implemented in a separate function, making it easy to use as a standalone tool.
+This means we can either:

+Directly extract the required data when a URL is provided, or

+Integrate it as a tool within an agent framework, allowing the agent to fetch and process the response on demand.

+This separation of concerns makes the system flexible, maintainable, and easy to extend for future use cases.**

 ## **Installation and Setup**